JadenWilliams14/Student-Enrollment-System/README.md

    a.
 If you need a secret_key generate one using `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'` in terminal

    b.
+Replace database information with your corresponding database and user information

+   c.
 You will need to get Google_Client information through google

 ## How to run migrations
  - Type `docker compose exec web python manage.py migrate` into terminal